FRRouting/frr/tests/topotests/README.md

 # Quagga Topology Tests with Mininet

 ## Installation of Mininet for running tests
-Only tested with Ubuntu 16.04
+Only tested with Ubuntu 16.04 (which uses Mininet 2.2.0)

 Instructions are the same for all setups (ie ExaBGP is only used for BGP tests)